stormpath/stormpath.github.io/client-api/product-guide/latest/_sources/configuration.txt

 Client API Configuration
 ===========================

-Full information about configuring the Client API can be found in the Admin Console Guide (jakub.todo).
+The easiest way to configure your Application's Client API is using the `Stormpath Admin Console <https://api.stormpath.com>`__.
+After you log in, go to your Application's page, then click on "Policies" on the left.
+The "Client API" tab has all of the configuration settings.
+Full information about this can be found in `the Admin Console Guide <https://docs.stormpath.com/console/product-guide/latest/applications.html#managing-an-application-s-client-api-configuration>`__.

-While the recommended way to configure the behavior of your Application's Client API is via the Stormpath Admin Console (jakub.todo), the full configuration information can be retrieved and updated via REST.
+The configuration can also be retrieved and updated via REST.
+For more information about this, keep reading.

 **webConfig URL**

-Every Stormpath Application has a linked `webConfig` resource, which can be retrieved with it's href:
+Every Stormpath Application has a linked ``webConfig`` resource, which can be retrieved with it's URL:

   ``https://api.stormpath.com/v1/applicationWebConfigs/$WEB_CONFIG_ID``